The Importance of Green Public Spaces

 Planet Ark’s National Tree Day and Schools Tree Day campaign has been at the forefront of greening Australia’s public spaces over the past 20 years.
 On the 29th of July this year, students at pre-K, primary and secondary schools will be participating in greening their school grounds.
 On Sunday 31st, it will be the public’s turn to roll up their sleeves and dig in and plant trees in their local areas.
 Tree Day is a fantastic opportunity for the local community and the local council to come together and make a lasting impact on the environment.

 Interested in becoming part of Australia’s largest nature care activity?
 Register here

-Author: Hasmukh ChandHasmukh joined Planet Ark to support the National Tree Day campaign in 2016.
+Author: Hasmukh ChandHasmukh was part of the National Tree Day campaign in 2016.
 He has a wealth of experience working with other great environmental organisations, as well as a degree in environmental science.
 Hasmukh also volunteers with the SES and continues to support other environment groups as a volunteer.

 - Standards for Managing Construction Waste in NSW start on 15 May, 2019 »

 - BINGO opens state-of-the-art recycling centre in West Melbourne »